Privacy Policy

 The Company will collect personal information directly from you unless it is not reasonable or practicable for the Company to do so.

-The Company may log search activity and monitor user activity for the purposes of improving the Company’s activities.
+The Company may log search activity and monitor user activity for the purposes of operating, securing, improving and auditing the Company's activities.
 This may involve the collection of personal information.

-The Company may solicit personal information through its Website, in documents, by means of our support platform, in our Messenger communications box, or during communications with our clients, contractors and others.
+The Company may solicit personal information through its Website, in documents, by means of our support platform, in our Messenger communications box, through payment and authentication providers, or during communications with our clients, contractors and others.

 You may give the Company your consent expressly, or it may be implied by your conduct.
 Subject to the requirements of the APPs, if you would reasonably expect the information to be used or disclosed for another purpose, the Company may also use or disclose it for that purpose.